Why we want carers involved

 Have you got an idea

 If you have an idea about how we can better support carers or reach more carers, or have you ever thought “I wish that service existed”, share your ideas by emailing [email protected]

 How carers have already been involved

-You can watch Miriam, our chief executive, explaining how and why carers are involved in our organisational governance.
+You can watch Eloise and Sienna explaining more about this below.
 You can also click here to download a full copy of our carer voice and involvement plan [PDF, 3MB] including more examples of carer voice and involvement.